samdjstevens/vagrant-reverse-proxy/README.md

 `Request` object, and Symfony takes care of the rest.
 Note that `X-Base-Url` is not supported by either framework, so you'll need to add a bit of custom code there if you need to override the base URL.

+## Changelog

+- 0.3 Allow overriding the location of the NGINX configuration file (thanks to Sam Stevens).
+Support multiple VMs in a single Vagrant config (suggested by Nicholas Alipaz).
+- 0.2 Support for proxying of multiple ports in `vhosts` config.
+- 0.1 First version